friflo/ECS.CSharp.Benchmark-common-use-cases/README.md

 ## **Relations**

 Some ECS projects have support for [Entity Relationships](https://github.com/friflo/Friflo.Json.Fliox/wiki/Examples-~-Component-Types#entity-relationships).
+Compared to relational databases: Entity relationships are similar to foreign keys referencing the primary keys in other tables.
+ECS implementations typically ensure [referential integrity](https://en.wikipedia.org/wiki/Referential_integrity).
+This means there are never links to entities which doesn't exist.

 Relations enable to create *directed* links between entities aka entity relationships.
 *Directed link* means that a link points from a source entity to a target entity.